michelled/weavly.org/src/about.md

       link: /learn/#activities
 whoSection:
   title: Who We Are
-  intro: "**Weavly** is a collaborative effort between the Inclusive Design
-    Research Centre and the Bridges Canada.
+  intro: "**Weavly** is a collaborative effort between the Inclusive Design Research Centre, IRIS Institute, and the Bridges Canada.
 This project is funded by the Innovation, Science and Economic Development Canada’s Accessible Technology Program."
   partners:
     - name: Inclusive Design Research Centre
       acronym: IDRC